Guimarret/dataengineering/content/posts/compilers.md

+---
+title: "Compilers"
+date: 2025-03-21T16:14:08-03:00
+draft: false
+---

-So, after a long time, I'm back here to show what I studied these days.
+So, after a long time, I'm back here to show what i studied these days.
 This time i read the [crafting intepreters](https://craftinginterpreters.com/) and [Tiger book (modern compiler implementation)](http://www.infouem.com.br/wp-content/uploads/2011/03/Modern-Compiler-Implementation-in-C.pdf) to get a better understanding of how compilers and languages work.

 ## Introduction
-So far so good, started with the crafting interpreters which was really noob friendly (as intended), I liked it that way because I knew close to nothing about the theme and read one chapter a day and after finishing did the same with the Tiger book which was immensely harder and much more "academic" but even then it was delightful, there is still a LOT that I don't know but I have a slight idea of how to search about at least haha.
+So far so good, started with the crafting interpreters which was really noob friendly (as clearly intended), i liked it that way because i knew close to nothing about the theme and read one chapter a day and after finishing a did the same with the Tiger book which was immensely harder and much more "academic" but even then it was delightful, there is still a LOT that i don't know but i have a slight idea of how to search about at least haha.

 Also, my goal with these posts is to synthesize the points and get an easier way to remember in later days.